Here are some key items to consider when preparing artwork:

 - If you wish to have the Union Label included on your printed pieces in a specific location, please let us know.
 Otherwise, we will use our best judgment when positioning it.

 Be sure to visit the FAQ section for additional tips and insight.
-If you have questions, please call Rich or Mark at 609-695-6485 and we will be happy to assist.
+If you have questions, please call Rich at 609-695-6485 and we will be happy to assist.